LRGASP/lrgasp-simulation/README.md

---pb_count  number of PacBio reads to simulate --ont_count number of ONT reads to simulate --noise_reads add background noise reads (affects only Illumina and ONT)
+--pb_count  number of PacBio reads to simulate --ont_count number of ONT reads to simulate --noise_reads add background noise reads (affects only Illumina and ONT) --keep_isoform_ids keep origin isoform ids in read names (affects long reads only); by default read names are anonymous
 ```